 - Soliciting your business directly through letters or emails

-- Failing to assess your financial background (remember, the IRS looks closely at your financial situation when considering eligibility for an offer in compromise, and if a company doesn’t do that, it means it probably doesn’t have the ability to actually help you)
+- Failing to assess your financial background (the IRS looks closely at your financial situation when considering an offer in compromise, any company that actually has the ability to help you should too)

 - Using tactics that delay your case, such as repeatedly asking for the same documents

 - Informing you — after you’ve prepaid and waited a long time — that you no longer qualify for debt relief or that the IRS rejected your offer in compromise

 IRS tax-debt-relief options

 If you’re struggling with paying the amount you owe in taxes, the key is to respond quickly.

 “People freak out when they receive a notice from the government,” says Julie Magee, director of tax regulatory affairs at Credit Karma.
 “And people tend to ignore or hide from the problem.
 But all they really need to do is talk to a government worker who can help them fix the problem.”